rssr-org/RSSR/README.md

 </div>

 # RSSR Boilerplate
-Welcome to RSSR(React-JS Sever Side Rendering).
+Welcome to RSSR(React-JS Server Side Rendering).
 Being here is a sign of your professionalism.

 RSSR is a SSR boilerplate for React js and contains:
 - SSR (Server Side Rendering)